danBagan/sift/README.md

 ## 🛠️ Technology Stack

-This project is built to be fast, reliable, and cross-platform.
+This project is built to be fast and reliable.

 - **Frontend:** HTML, CSS & JavaScript
 - **Desktop App:** Electron.js